You can download this page as a PDF

 The International Astronomical Union (IAU) adopted a strategic plan in 2010 that gave fresh perspective and visible commitment to public engagement and astronomy for development.
 The Office of Astronomy for Development (OAD) was established in 2011 with the mandate of executing this vision and exploring how astronomy, including its practitioners, skills and infrastructure, might contribute to driving development and improving the conditions for humanity across the globe.

 At the OAD, our development goals are framed by the United Nations Sustainable Development Goals (SDGs), which are a set of globally adopted priorities to end poverty, preserve the planet and promote peace and prosperity for all.
 Our mission is to encourage the astronomy community to work towards these goals through the (astronomy-based) interventions that they execute as IAU-OAD funded projects.
 It can be difficult to conceptualise how astronomy, an esoteric and specialised science, can contribute to the very immediate and real challenges facing society today.
-Some examples of how we think this could work are illustrated below.
+However, below are some of the ways in which past projects have tried to influence the SDGs.

 A large number of indicators have been defined by the UN in order to measure progress on the Sustainable Development Goals between now and 2030.
 Some datasets and APIs (Application Programming Interface) which may be useful for tracking these indicators are available here.